NandiSchoots/personal-website-hugo-academic/content/authors/admin/_index.md

 I am an [FLI](<https://futureoflife.org/grant-program/postdoctoral-fellowships/ >) postdoctoral researcher in Alessandro Abate’s [OXCAV](https://oxcav.web.ox.ac.uk/) group at the University of Oxford.
 Previously, I did my PhD in the [STAI](https://safeandtrustedai.org/) group under supervision of Peter McBurney (King’s College London) and Murray Shanahan (Imperial College London, DeepMind).

 I was one of the main organizers of the first [AI Safety Camp](https://aisafety.camp/).

+### Interests

+- Science of Deep Learning and (Implicit) Inductive Biases in Neural Networks
+- Machine Unlearning and Activation Steering
+- Societal Impacts of AI and AI Safe